A Quick Guide To SwiftUI Modifiers

 7. rotationEffect(): Infuse dynamism into your UI using this modifier’s rotation effect.
 It’s a valuable tool for crafting captivating transitions and visual spectacles.

-What Is A View Modifier?
+What Is a SwiftUI View Modifier?

-A ViewModifier is a construct in SwiftUI that takes an existing view, applies specific modifications to it, and then returns the modified view as a result.
+A SwiftUI ViewModifier is a construct in SwiftUI that takes an existing view, applies specific modifications to it, and then returns the modified view as a result.
 It’s a way to customize the appearance or behavior of a view.
-To create our own custom view modifier, we define a new type that conforms to the ViewModifier protocol.
+To create our custom view modifier, we define a new type that conforms to the ViewModifier protocol.
 This custom type encapsulates the modifications we want to apply to views, allowing us to reuse these modifications across different parts of our SwiftUI code.

 Here’s my first go at creating a Caption view modifier